TimofeiKabakov/CMPT-UNI/README.md

   **To run the program:**
   1. run "make" in the command prompt.
   2. create a .txt file where on each line, you indicate the input for one execution of the program.
-  3. run "./bh.bash <winThreads/posixThreads> < <path-to-the-txt-input-file>".
+  3. run "**./bh.bash <winThreads/posixThreads> < ** **<path-to-the-txt-input-file**>".
 If you are on Windows, indicate "winThreads."
 If on Linux, indicate "posixThreads."
 The bash script will run the appropriate executable with an input read line by line from the .txt file you created.

   Refer to the design document for more information and detail.